yssource/rhai/README.md

 You can create arrays of values, and then access them with numeric indices.

-The following standard functions operate on arrays:
+The following functions (defined in the standard library but excluded if you use the `no_stdlib` feature) operate on arrays:

 * `push` - inserts an element at the end
 * `pop` - removes the last element and returns it (() if empty)